Famous Painters – Hand-Painted Reproductions

 85- Claude Lorrain (1600–1682)

-Painter of the classical landscape, he sublimated nature in idealized visions bathed in a golden and harmonious light.
+Painter of the classical landscape, he has sublimated nature in idealized visions bathed in a golden and harmonious light.

 See the collection - 163 works